Do you dream of steaming hot water at the touch of a button? A hot water tap could make this a reality, but they're not the right choice for everyone.

-Our expert guide can help you decide if it's worth the investment.
+Our expert guide can help you decide whether it's worth the investment.

 The main advantage of these taps is that they provide hot water much more quickly and easily than a kettle.
 They also make it simpler to use just the amount of water you need, as you can fill your mug or pan directly from the tap.
-If you want a minimalist kitchen, they can streamline the amount of gadgets on your surfaces tool.
+If you want a minimalist kitchen, they can streamline the number of gadgets on your surfaces too.

 However, they are pricey and require maintenance, so it's best to weigh up the pros and cons carefully before you decide to invest:

 There's no getting round it - hot water taps are a pricey purchase.

 But prices do vary depending on several factors, including the size of the tank, the tap's finish and the added features.

 Whatever the price, you'll need to factor in the ongoing cost of filters, which can vary significantly by brand.

 You'd expect anything that keeps hot water ready to go would be expensive to run, but if leading brands such as Quooker, Grohe and Franke are to be believed then hot water taps can be more economical than your average kettle.